No more pencils, no more books, no more teachers’ dirty looks.

 Thanks to today’s technology, there are programs available for your smartphone, tablet, laptop or other technological device that you can implement in your self-study curriculum.

 For example, surely you’ve heard of Rosetta Stone, which has a feature that critiques your pronunciation of Spanish words after you speak them.
 It’s a nice resource to use for this purpose, but may not be ideal for many due to its steep cost.
 That said, you can find cheaper packages on its official site, as well as a free demo.

 Fret not, however, as there are many other options for similar and less pricy systems to help you better your Spanish speaking skills.
 One example is Duolingo, an app with exercises that evaluate speaking among other skills.

 If you find apps to be a useful tool, check out these 12 phenomenal options to download to your smartphone.

-With so many resources out there to help you hone your Spanish speaking skills, you may never need to venture out to class again!
+With so many resources out there to help you learn how to speak Spanish from home, you may never need to venture out to class again!

 Just keep studying and speaking and you’ll be fluent and sounding like a native in no time.

 If you liked this post, something tells me that you'll love FluentU, the best way to learn Spanish with real-world videos.